tranhan1405/tranhan1405.github.io/_pages/about.md

   - /about.html
 ---

-- Dr. Tran Van Han is a Postdoctoral Researcher at the Civil and Mechanical Engineering Laboratory (LGCGM) at INSA Rennes in France.
-He earned his PhD in Architectural Engineering from Sejong University in 2023.
-His research expertise lies in finite element analysis, building acoustics, and the structural analysis of steel and concrete.
+-Dr. Tran Van Han is a Postdoctoral Researcher at the Civil and Mechanical Engineering Laboratory (LGCGM) at INSA Rennes, France.
+He obtained his PhD in Architectural Engineering from Sejong University in Seoul, South Korea, in 2023.
+His research focuses on finite element analysis, building acoustics, and the structural behavior of steel and concrete materials.

 ### Education
 - **2024–present**: Postdoctoral Researcher, [Mechanical Engineering Laboratory (LGCGM)](https://www.insa-rennes.fr/en/lgcgm.html), [INSA Rennes](https://www.insa-rennes.fr/index.html), Rennes, France